Geriatric Babesia cases are rising and may require longer treatment

 A Babesia infection can be serious for patients.
 “Patients co-infected with Lyme disease experienced more symptoms and a more persistent episode of illness than did those (n=10) experiencing babesial infection alone,” wrote Krause and colleagues .
 In another paper, the authors explain, “Immunocompromised people who are infected by B. microti are at risk of persistent relapsing illness.”

-For some patients, including the elderly, a Babesia infection can be more serious.
+For some patients, including the elderly, Geriatric Babesia cases are rising and may require longer treatment infection can be more serious.
 “Babesiosis can be life threatening, particularly for persons who are asplenic, immunocompromised, or elderly,” wrote Krause et al.

 85-year-old dies from Babesia and Ehrlichia